heykayla/open_source_contributions/TDGP/contributing_guide_template.md

 #### Windows

-{Explain enviroment setup for Windows computers.}
+{Explain the enviroment setup for Windows computers.}

 #### Mac

-{Explain enviroment setup for Mac computers.}
+{Explain the enviroment setup for Mac computers.}

 #### Linux

-{Explain enviroment setup for Linux operating system.}
+{Explain the enviroment setup for Linux operating system.}

 ### Coding practices